Sony WF-1000XM6: release date and price predictions, plus 6 features on our wishlist

 3. Boost the battery life

-The battery life of the XM5 was by no means a disgrace, but we think it can be improved for the next iteration.
-The XM5 buds themselves offered eight hours of life with Bluetooth and ANC, with 24 hours in total including the charging case.
-Those are the same figures boasted by the previous XM4, and while those aren't bad numbers, we'd expect the XM6 to take battery life to the next level.
-Two subsequent generations without a change would seem a little like stagnation.
+The battery life of the XM5 was – and is – by no means a disgrace, but we think it can be improved for the next iteration.
+The XM5 buds themselves offer eight hours of life with Bluetooth and ANC, with 24 hours in total including the charging case.
+Those are the same figures boasted by the previous XM4, and while those aren't bad numbers at all, remaining competitive today, we hope Sony takes the XM6's battery life to the next level.
+After all, the XM5's total battery figure is bettered by more than a handful of earbuds both cheaper and pricier, including the Bose QuietComfort Earbuds (29.5 hours), Sennheiser Momentum True Wireless 4 (30 hours) and Cambridge Audio Melomania M100 (46 hours).
+And two subsequent generations without a change would seem a little like stagnation.

 4. Bring back the fun